Complete guide to audio visual cables

 A TS (Tip Sleeve) cable is also commonly referred to as an instrument cable or guitar cable because of its strong association with this use case.
 This audio cable is distinguished by its singular black band in the middle of the metal connector.

-TS cables connect mono (one-channel) audio sources like guitars and drum machines to mixers, amplifiers and audio interfaces, making them useful for domestic use and for use in live performances.
+TS cables connect mono (one-channel) audio sources like guitars and drum machines to mixers, amplifiers and audio interfaces, making them useful for domestic use and for live performances.

 It’s best to ensure your TS cable is as short as possible to reduce signal interference.
 This is because it’s an unbalanced audio cable – this means it features only a single conductor wire and a ground, whereas a balanced audio cable has a pair of conductor wires and a ground to resist electrical interference better.